Calling Occupants of Interplanetary Craft

-"Calling Occupants of Interplanetary Craft" is a song by Canadian rock band Klaatu, originally released in 1976 on their first album 3:47 EST. The song was played to open night-time transmission of the pirate radio station Radio Caroline.
+"Calling Occupants of Interplanetary Craft" is a song by Canadian rock band Klaatu, originally released in 1976 on its first album 3:47 EST. The song was played to open night-time transmission of the pirate radio station Radio Caroline.
 The year following its release, American soft rock duo the Carpenters covered the song, using a crew of 160 musicians.
 The Carpenters' version reached the top 10 in the UK and Canada, and charted at number 1 in Ireland.

 Origin

 Klaatu members John Woloschuk and Terry Draper wrote the song together, with Woloschuk assigned 75% of composer royalties because the music was mostly his work.
 The lyrics were written equally by both.
 Woloschuk said:

 The idea for this track was suggested by an actual event that is described in The Flying Saucer Reader, a book by Jay David published in 1967.
 In March 1953 an organization known as the "International Flying Saucer Bureau" sent a bulletin to all its members urging them to participate in an experiment termed "World Contact Day" whereby, at a predetermined date and time, they would attempt to collectively send out a telepathic message to visitors from outer space.
 The message began with the words..."Calling occupants of interplanetary craft!"